 While at some point you might consider localizing your page or channel with additional languages, the gist is that if someone is visiting your site or channel now, the language isn’t the biggest hurdle for them.

 However, reading or consuming content in a foreign language is way easier than buying something from a foreign store!
 Amazon knows this and has spent billions of dollars on a solution.
-Amazon currently has 17 independent storefronts around the world and continues to launch new Amazon storefronts in various parts of the world to cater to shoppers in specific countries and regions.
+Amazon currently has over 20 independent storefronts around the world and continues to launch new Amazon storefronts in various parts of the world to cater to shoppers in specific countries and regions.
 When Amazon does this, they can offer not only a shopping experience in a local language but also in local currency with fast and efficient shipping and delivery, as well as the appropriate taxes.
 Ultimately, this a much more streamlined buying experience and results in much higher conversion rates.

 So while it is possible to send your whole audience to a single Amazon store, and earn some affiliate commissions, if you are like the thousands of clients we have at Geniuslink, you’ll likely see a significant increase in your conversion rates and commissions when you start sending each of your foreign shoppers to the appropriate product in their local Amazon storefront.
 More about how to optimize your Amazon affiliate links for your global audience is in the next section.